 The long-run aggregate supply (LRAS) curve represents the total quantity of goods and services that the economy can produce when all resources are fully employed, and all prices, including wages, have fully adjusted.
 Unlike the SRAS, the LRAS curve is vertical.

 The vertical shape of the LRAS curve indicates that in the long run, the aggregate supply is independent of the price level.
-This is because, in the long run, wages and prices are flexible and will adjust to changes in aggregate demand.
+Practically speaking, this is because, in the long run, wages and prices are flexible and will adjust to changes in aggregate demand.
 The economy will always tend towards its potential output, regardless of the price level.
 Think about it this way: even if the bakery’s bread prices increase substantially, they can’t bake more bread than their ovens and staff allow in a given period, unless they invest in more resources.

 Determinants of LRAS: